SergeiShtepa/linux/Documentation/block/blksnap.rst

 Using ioctl
 -----------

-Using a BLKFILTER ioctl does not allow to fully implement the management of the blksnap module.
+Using a BLKFILTER_CTL ioctl does not allow to fully implement the management of the blksnap module.
 A control file ``blksnap-control`` is created to manage snapshots.
 The control commands are also described in the file ``include/uapi/blksnap.h``.